Photography Exhibiting, Collecting and Curating in Australia

 The ACP hosts an exhibition by controversial New York photographer Robert Mapplethorpe.

 Anne Ferran’s Scenes on the Death of Nature (1986) is exhibited at the Australian Centre for Contemporary Art in Melbourne.

-The Australian National Gallery exhibits two major exhibitions covering photography in Australia.
-Gael Newton curates Shades of Light: Photography and Australia 1839–1988, with a major publication of the same title that includes essays by Helen Ennis and Chris Long (with assistance from Isobel Crombie and Kate Davidson).
-Helen Ennis curates Australian Photography: The 1980s, which tours to the National Gallery of Victoria; Centre for the Arts Gallery, Hobart; Museum of Contemporary Art, Brisbane; New England Regional Gallery; Art Gallery of New South Wales; Art Gallery of Western Australia; and College Gallery, Adelaide.
+The Australian National Gallery exhibits two major exhibitions on Australian photography.
+Gael Newton curates Shades of Light: Photography and Australia 1839–1988, with a major publication of the same title that includes essays by Helen Ennis and Chris Long (with Isobel Crombie and Kate Davidson).
+Helen Ennis curates Australian Photography: The 1980s, which tours to the National Gallery of Victoria; Centre for the Arts Gallery, Hobart; Museum of Contemporary Art, Brisbane; New England Regional Gallery; Art Gallery of New South Wales; Art Gallery of Western Australia; College Gallery, Adelaide.